 - Bake the pizzas for 15 to 20 minutes, until they're golden brown, the toppings are hot and bubbly, and the cheese is melted.
 Remove the pizzas from the oven.

 - Immediately transfer pizzas to a cooling rack, so their bottoms don't get soggy.
-After about 10 minutes (to allow the toppings to set), slice and serve.
+After about 10 minutes (to allow the toppings to set), slice and serve; a pair of scissors is a great cutting tool.